 The hottest month of the year is usually August when the average high is 29ºC, but unexpected heat waves can make high temperatures go up to 35°C and more for a few days.
 The coldest month is January when the average high drops to 15ºC.
-In late September or early October, you may except rainfall at intervals, but a week without sun is pretty rare in Lisbon.
+In late September or early October, you may expect rainfall at intervals, but a week without sun is pretty rare in Lisbon.
 There’s never snow on the ground.

 Summers can Be Dangerously Hot

 Daytime temperatures during summer are fixated between 25ºC and 30°C most of the time.
-Occasionally, temperatures can be above seasonal normals, and exceed 35°C due to African heatwaves for a week, so keep in mind to bring protective equipment.
+Occasionally, temperatures can be above seasonal normals and exceed 35°C due to African heatwaves for a week, so keep in mind to bring protective equipment.
 As many can guess, Summer is the peak season in Lisbon as several feasts and cultural events concerning the whole city take place at this time of the year.
 One of the most famous is the Feast of Saint Anthony in the historic neighborhoods, with arrears, street parties that include sardine-feasting, drinking, and dancing.
-Also, expect to see crowded beaches.
+Also, expect to see crowded beaches in Lisbon.

 Winters are Perfectly Tolerable – And Budget Friendly

 The winter months in Lisbon, from December to mid-March, are warm when compared to those of most European countries because of the influence of the Atlantic Ocean & geographical position in the South.
 The average temperature is 12ºC.
 Daytime temperatures are generally comfortable, around 16ºC, but at night they can lower, going down to 5ºC.
 Days with frost are rare in Lisbon, and snowfall would be out of normal.
 So, if you wish to only see cultural and historical sites and aren’t interested in beaches, winter can be a reasonable option with the cheapest fees.

 Autumn & Spring won’t Upset You